MigasEu/nestjs-auto-mock/README.md

 ## Usage Example

-This example uses the ts-mockito implementation, with the .
+This example uses the ts-mockito implementation, so the created mocks are mockito's mocks.

 ```typescript
   beforeEach(async () => {